creatif-studio/guidelines/developeroperations/2-glusterfs.md

 mkfs.xfs /dev/vdc
 ```

-Run this command for every virtual machine, and also change the number `1` to another numbers.
+Run this command in every virtual machine, and also change the number `1` to another numbers.

 ```bash
 mkdir -p /gluster/bricks/1